edwardsmoses/edwardsmoses.com/_data/blog/2024-07-19-sending-magic-links-integration-with-firebase-and-react-native.md

 ## Introduction

-In a mobile project I involed, we recently siwtched from email and password style to a magic link style.
+In a mobile project I invoked, we recently switched from email and password style to a magic link style.
 We use Firebase.
 In this article, we dive in how we implemented the magic link for Firebase and React Native.

 ## Getting started